expilu/AntipodalWall/README.md

 in Eclipse using the library/ folder as the existing source.
 Then, in your project properties, add the created project under the ‘Libraries’ section of the ‘Android’ category.

-Then in your XML layout file, you can add the layout like this:
+Then, in your XML layout file, you can add the layout like this:

     <com.antipodalwall.AntipodalWallLayout xmlns:android="http://schemas.android.com/apk/res/android"
     	xmlns:app="http://schemas.android.com/apk/res-auto"